NimaEsr/Computer_Vision/Residual Network/readme.md

 * During training, you might therefore see the magnitude (or norm) of the gradient for the shallower layers decrease to zero very rapidly as training proceeds.

+In ResNets, a "shortcut" or a "skip connection" allows the model to skip layers:

 <img src="skip-connection.png" style="width:450px;height:220px;">

+Having ResNet blocks with the shortcut also makes it very easy for one of the blocks to learn an identity function.
+This means that you can stack on additional ResNet blocks with little risk of harming training set performance.
+There is also some evidence that the ease of learning an identity function accounts for ResNets' remarkable performance even more than skip connections help with vanishing gradients.